 Looking for some superb Minecraft farm ideas?
 No, we don’t mean just a regular set of paddocks, we mean resource generation farms.
-Farms in Minecraft are an efficient, safe, and relaxing way to get your blocky hands on some much needed resources that you can use to craft Minecraft potions or grow produce to keep you fed and watered.
+Farms in Minecraft are an efficient, relaxing way to get your blocky hands on some much needed resources that you can use to craft Minecraft potions or grow produce to keep you fed and watered.
 No wonder it makes our list of the best farm games on PC.

 You can set up your Minecraft farm close by to your Minecraft house to make a little harvesting haven, from ferrying veggies to your Minecraft kitchen, to raising your little piglets for some tasty stew – sorry piggies.
 As well as crops and food, Minecraft farms can be set up to harvest blocks and resources such as iron and redstone, especially useful for crafting new items using a Minecraft anvil, making Minecraft potions with brewing stands, or smelting in your Minecraft blast furnace.

 If you’re stuck for Minecraft farm designs, here are some ideas for how to lay your farm out, taking inspiration from the latest Minecraft bees update and the Minecraft Nether update.
 These designs are great for beginners new to Minecraft farms but also if you need to inject a little creativity into your functional and pretty farm.